Pneumonia is the inflammation of the parenchyma of the lung.

 It classically gives rust coloured sputum and may be accompanied by the reactivation of cold sores.
 Urinary antigen tests may be used to diagnose the infection and is unaffected by antibiotics.

-Mycoplasma pneumonia is a CAP caused by a rod-shaped bacterium that lacks a cell wall.
+Mycoplasma pneumoniae is a rod-shaped bacterium that lacks a cell wall.
 It tends to affect a younger demographic and occurs in cyclical epidemics.

 It causes a pneumonia with a prolonged, insidious onset that may exhibit extrapulmonary features.
 Extrapulmonary features include: